 Who, What, Where, When, Why and How?

-Illinois is one of 45 states that have adopted the Common Core State Standards (CCSS).
-Implementation of CCSS will begin in 2013 and will have a significant impact upon education.
+Illinois was of 45 states that adopted the Common Core State Standards (CCSS).
+Implementation of CCSS began in 2013.

 Q: What are the Common Core State Standards (CCSS)?

 A: The CCSS are nationally-developed learning expectations for students in English Language Arts and Mathematics.
 Common Core standards are also being developed in Science and Social Science.